jgfoster/PharoGs/README.md

 ## Background

 At the lowest level, a Smalltalk class library is tightly bound to the virtual machine on which it runs.
 This is because Smalltalk uses _primitives_ to invoke operations that involve:
-- hardware (such as arithmetic and other binary operations),
+- hardware (such as arithmetic and other binary operations in the CPU),
 - resources managed by the operating system (such as files and sockets), and
 - external software libraries (typically with a foreign function interface or FFI).